-This hips and hamstrings sequence is great to do after a workout.
+Hips And Hamstrings is a great gentle sequence to do after a workout.
 We stretch the calves, hamstrings, hip flexors, groin, glutes and piriformis.

 In this Full Body Stretch, we practice sidebends, forward bends, hip openers, twists and backbends to stretch muscles throughout the body.

-This Rest Day sequence focuses on increasing mobility in the spine and upper body, stretching the calves and hamstrings and opening up the hips.
+Rest Day focuses on increasing mobility in the upper body, mobilising the spine, stretching the calves and hamstrings and opening up the hips.

-This Lower Back Therapy video is designed to keep back pain at bay—stretching the hips and hamstrings and strengthening the core.
+This sequence is designed to keep lower back pain at bay.
+We release tension in the hips and hamstrings and strengthen the core.

-Achy Body is a gentle sequence that you can do if you're feeling sore from over-training, working hard or exhausting travel commitments.
+Achy Body is a relaxing sequence that you can do if you're feeling sore from over-training, working hard or exhausting travel commitments.

 These are your Flexibility Basics.
 In this routine, we break down the foundational yoga poses—Child, Downward Dog and Forward Bend.